tbraun96/parse-rs/PARSE-RS.md

   and response bodies, and for converting data to/from Rust structs.
 * Custom `ParseDate`, `ParseGeoPoint`, `ParseFile`, `ParsePointer`, `ParseRelation` types might be needed for proper serialization and type safety.
+* Successfully implemented custom deserialization logic for `ParseDate` using `serde`'s `deserialize_with`.
+This has been applied to `ParseObject`, `ParseUser`, `ParseRole`, and their associated response structs (e.g., `CreateObjectResponse`, `SignupResponse`, `CreateRoleResponse`), resolving previous test failures related to date string parsing from the Parse server.

 ## 6. Proposed Project Structure